Create a Great Room, add some shade, dine outdoors, or just lounge by the pool under one of our handcrafted Redwood Pergolas.

 Gale Wind Anchors are recommended for installations where strong winds of up to 80 mph are expected occasionally.
 It is not recommended for hurricane areas.
 Each pergola and pavilion order includes drawings for concrete installation instructions.
 The Gale Wind Anchors are normally installed in a 30 inch deep concrete pour that is 10" x 10" or 10" in diameter as shown:

-Note: In areas where the ground freezes, please go 6 inches below your frost line with the concrete pour.
+Note: In areas where the ground freezes, please go 6 inches below yout frost line with the concrete pour.

 Note: At least 2" clearance between edge and steel to be filled by concrete